Tupiza

 Tupiza is the capital of the Sud Chichas Province within the Potosí Department.
 It is accessible via bus from Villazón to the south (and thereby both Argentina and Tarija) and Potosí to the north, as well as via the north-south train which served the mining settlements and runs the same route.
 From Tupiza, various towns in the local mining districts are accessible, as is the Salar de Uyuni.

 History

+Lying along the Inca road system Tupiza was one localities where the forces of the Diego de Almagro's expedition to Chile used to regroup before advancing further south.
+The expeditionaries entered Tupiza in late 1535 and left it on January 1536.

-Legend has it that Butch Cassidy and the Sundance Kid met their end at the hands of the Bolivian army near Tupiza, concluding their notorious string of bank robbery raids.
+Legend has it that Butch Cassidy and the Sundance Kid met their end at the hands of the Bolivian army in San Vincente, near Tupiza, concluding their notorious string of bank robbery raids.
 Various local outfitters provide horseback or jeep tours to the rumored site.

 Media

 Bandera Roja newspaper was founded in 1947.